AnIdiotInvests/anidiotinvests.github.io/_posts/2022-03-12-investing-for-income-with-etfs.md

 I mean, 6.1 million is an obscene amount of money right?
 And it suddenly dawned on me that no matter how hard I work or how much time I put into my current job it would be virtually irrelevant in comparison.

-> With my current situation, It’s mathematically impossible to make as much money in my life as he makes in one year.
+> In my current situation, It’s mathematically impossible to make as much money in my life as Graham makes in one year.

 Even if I dropped every cent into low-cost index funds and waited until I was 59 ½, it would hardly make a dent.